 A page dedicated to the memory of those we have lost

 Icon is the Greek word for image.
 Icons are basically paintings that tell stories; sacred icons tell stories from Scripture or depict an image of the Savior, Mary His Mother, or one of the saints… Click to read more about our Chapel icons

-Pope Francis’ encyclical on the environment, “Laudato Si,” is inspired in part by St. Francis’ poem “Canticle of the Sun.”
+Pope Francis’ encyclical on the environment, “Laudato Si,” just had its fifth anniversary.
+It is inspired in part by St. Francis’ poem “Canticle of the Sun.”